aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/populate-with-data-online/_index.md

 {{< /tabs >}}
 {{< /nosnippet >}}

-## Cloud SDK Family
+## Code samples in Python, Java, C#, JavaScript, PHP, C++, Golang, Ruby, Swift, Dart

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
+Using SDK is the best way to speed up the development.
+Our Cloud SDKs take care of low-level details and let you focus on your primary tasks.

 Please check out the [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words SDKs.

-The following code examples demonstrate how to make calls to Aspose.Words web services using various SDKs:
+The following code samples show how to interact with REST API using almost any mainstream programming language:

 {{< nosnippet >}}
 {{< tabs tabTotal="11" tabID="7" tabName1="Python" tabName2="Java" tabName3="Node.js" tabName4="C#" tabName5="PHP" tabName6="C++" tabName7="Go" tabName8="Ruby" tabName9="Swift" tabName10="Dart" tabName11="Curl" >}}